ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 ### Access the application through IBM provided domain
 {: #scalable-webapp-openshift-16}

-To access the app, you need to create a route.
+To access the application, you need to create a route.
 A route announces your service to the world.

-1. Create a route by running the below command in a terminal.
+1. Create a route by running the command below in a terminal.
    ```sh
    oc expose service/$MYPROJECT
    ```
    {: pre}

-2. You can access the application through IBM provided domain.
-Run the below command to obtain the URL.
+2. You can access the application through an IBM provided domain.
+Run the command below to obtain the URL.
    ```sh
    oc get route/$MYPROJECT
    ```